manikandan-ravikiran/HCI_Notes/Test 1/Readings/Week 02 - Research Ethics and Needfinding.md

 2. Collecting information about a particular subject
 3. Investigation or experimentation aimed at the discovery and interpretation of facts and revision of accepted theories or laws in light of new facts

-In HCI research we don’t prove things; we gather facts and formulate and test evidence.
+- In HCI research we don’t prove things; we gather facts and formulate and test evidence.

-Research, according to the third definition, involves discovery, interpretation, and revision.
+- Research, according to the third definition, involves discovery, interpretation, and revision.

-Research has a critical purpose: to extend, refine, or revise the existing body of knowledge in the field; this is achieved through publication.
+- Research has a critical purpose: to extend, refine, or revise the existing body of knowledge in the field; this is achieved through publication.

-Though citations the body of research takes shape, the insights and lessons from early research inform and guide later research.
+- Though citations the body of research takes shape, the insights and lessons from early research inform and guide later research.

-Research must be reproducible.
+- Research must be reproducible.
 The reproducibility standard enforces a process for conducting and writing about the research that ensures sufficient detail is included to allow the results to be replicated.

-Engineers and designers create products that strive to bring together the best in form (design emphasis) and function (engineering emphasis).
+- Engineers and designers create products that strive to bring together the best in form (design emphasis) and function (engineering emphasis).
 Engineers work in a world where the focus is on designing complete systems or products whereas research tends to be narrowly focused.
 Research tends to be small in scope where results are incremental not monumental.
 While a prototype is used to access alternatives in product development, a researcher's prototype is an early mock-up of an idea which is unlikely to directly appear in a product.
+- Furthermore, the march forward for research is at a slower pace, without the shackles of deadlines.

 Tim Brown CEO of IDEO design firm on prototypes:

 > Prototypes should command only as much time, effort, and investment as are needed to generate useful feedback and evolve an idea.
 The more “finished” a prototype seems, the less likely its creators will be to pay attention to and profit from feedback.
 The goal of prototyping isn’t to finish.
 It is to learn about the strengths and weaknesses of the idea and to identify new directions that further prototypes might take

-While engineers and designers strive to build better systems or products, in the broadest sense, researchers provide the raw materials and processes engineers and designers work with.
+- While engineers and designers strive to build better systems or products, in the broadest sense, researchers provide the raw materials and processes engineers and designers work with.

+### Empirical Research

 Various definitions of empirical research:

 1. Originating in or based on observation or experience
 2. Relying on experience or observation alone, often without due regard for system and theory
 3. Capable of being verified or disproved by observation or experiment

+### Empirical Research Methods

 Three common research methods in HCI which are empirical: